-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress St Vincent College expanding its construction teaching centre St.Vincent College £600,000 Completed October 2022 Replacement of Grange Junior School Hampshire County Council as Local Education Authority £7.9m Completed 2021 Gosport Community Hub (located at Brune Park Community School) Gosport and Fareham Multi Academy Trust £400,000 Opened April 2022 Replacement education facility located at Brune Park Community School.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress St Vincent College expanding its construction teaching centre St. Vincent College £600,000 Completed October 2022 Replacement of Grange Junior School Hampshire County Council as Local Education Authority £7.9m Completed 2021 Gosport Community Hub (located at Brune Park Community School) Gosport and Fareham Multi Academy Trust £400,000 Opened April 2022 Replacement education facility located at Brune Park Community School.
 Project involved the demolition of a two storey building and replacement with a new two storey building.
 The new building provides nine classrooms, office space, lavatories, and teaching space.
 The building is of modular eco construction.
-Gosport and Fareham Multi Academy Trust £2.8m Opened 2023 Nursery Schools Demand led privately funded provision - no additional public sector facilities planned.
+Gosport and Fareham Multi Academy Trust £2.8m Opened 2023 Nursery Schools - Demand led privately funded provision - no additional public sector facilities planned.
 Private provision Unknown - further provision likely to be demand-led and funded privately.
 On-going throughout the plan period.
-Special Educational Needs and Disabilities (SEND) Demand led provision Hampshire County Council as Local Education Authority Hampshire County Council is currently considering addition provision in the Gosport and Fareham area.
+Special Educational Needs and Disabilities (SEND) 1 1 Demand led provision Hampshire County Council as Local Education Authority Hampshire County Council is currently considering addition provision in the Gosport and Fareham area.
 Specific funding requirements unknown.
 The Borough Council will Additional provision is required in the area and HCC are currently considering this.
 Gosport Borough Council will continue to work with

 Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Primary Education continue to work with HCC to assist in delivering new provision.
 Developer contributions would continue to support need for additional spaces in accordance with the HCC Policy incorporated into GBC Planning Policy.
 HCC to assist in delivering new provision.
 Ongoing throughout the plan period.
-Demand led provision Hampshire County Council as Local Education Authority Funding requirements unknown - but developer contributions would continue to support need for additional spaces in accordance with the HCC Policy incorporated into GBC Planning Policy.
-The ongoing construction of development at the former Crewsaver site, north of Harbour Road, Gosport, includes the provision of a financial sum for primary education.
-As and when additional school places are required.
-Ongoing throughout the plan period.
-Secondary Education Demand led provision Hampshire County Council as Local Education Authority Funding requirements unknown - but developer contributions would continue to support need for additional spaces in accordance with the HCC Policy incorporated into GBC Planning Policy.
+Primary Education Demand led provision Hampshire County Council as Local Education Authority Funding requirements unknown - but developer contributions would continue to support need for additional spaces in accordance with the HCC Policy incorporated into GBC Planning Policy.
+The ongoing construction of development at the former Crewsaver site, north of Harbour Road, Gosport, includes the provision of a financial sum for primary education which has been received by the Council as reported in the IFS.
+It is noted that due to falling school rolls in certain parts of the Borough, the Peel Common Infant and Junior Schools are being consolidated by HCC (see below).
 As and when additional school places are required.
 Ongoing throughout the plan period.